zwubbena/sas-cartesian-product/README.md

 ## 1. Introduction

 Sometimes it's hard time imagining a scenario when you’d use the Cartesian product in [Education Data Scieince (EDS)](https://journals.sagepub.com/doi/full/10.1177/23328584211052055).
-However, it's useful for solving a number of analytical problems when programming in [SAS](https://www.sas.com/en_us/home.html).
+However, [SAS](https://www.sas.com/en_us/home.html) programmers can use the Cartesian product as a means for solving a number of analytical problems.

 Here I discuss using the Cartesian product to solve just one of those problems: